jundalisay/spblist/content/en/research/ancient/mayan/popol/part-3/chapter-04.md

 Then all the people arrived, those from Rabinal, the Cakchiquel, those from Tziquinahá, and the people who now are called the Yaqui.

-There it was that the speech of the tribes changed; their tongues became different.
+There it was that the speech of the tribes changed.
+Their tongues became different.

 They could no longer understand each other clearly after arriving at Tulán.

 There also they separated, there were some who had to go to the East, but many came here.

-And their clothing was only the skins of animals; they had no good clothes to put on, the skins of animals were their only dress.
+Their clothing was only the skins of animals.
+They had no good clothes to put on, the skins of animals were their only dress.

 They were poor, they possessed nothing, but they had the nature of extraordinary men.

 When they arrived at Tulán-Zuiva, Vucub-Pec, Vucub-Ziván, the old traditions say that they had traveled far in order to arrive there.